 Reversal Candlestick Patterns - Inverted Hammer Bullish Stock Candle Patterns

-Reversal Candle Chart Patterns: Bullish Stock Candle Patterns & Bearish Stock Candle Patterns
+Reversal Candle Chart Patterns: Bullish Stock Candlestick Patterns and Bearish Stock Candle Patterns

 Reversal candle patterns occur after an extended prior trend.
 Therefore, for a candle pattern to qualify as a reversal candlestick pattern there must be a prior trend.